duju211/rvest_tsg/README.md

     articles_css <- ".more-link"

-We now want to find all news articles on the website.
-Therefore:
+We now want to find all news articles on the website:

 -   Modify the session path with ‘aktuelles’
 -   Scrape the website